Update: This blog was updated on July 12, 2019 to reflect commercial loading zone changes for large trucks which are about to take effect.

 What’s the repair plan?

-We’ll be working with local businesses over the coming months to assess the condition of underground support walls throughout Pioneer Square and to install monitoring equipment.
+We have also been working with local businesses to assess the condition of underground support walls throughout Pioneer Square and to install monitoring equipment.

 We’re committed to doing everything possible to keep you informed.
 In partnership with the Alliance for Pioneer Square and other City departments like the Office of Economic Development, we will work closely with the neighborhood to provide ongoing information about the safety assessment and repair work.